Conciliationism

 Philosopher David Christensen has been a prominent defender of this view.
 Others have argued in its favor as well.
 Some have discussed the implications of this view for religious belief.

-A standard objection is that conciliationism is self-undermining because most philosophers don't accept it.
+A standard objection is that conciliationism is self-undermining because most philosophers do not accept it.
 A number of responses have been offered.
 A second objection is that if a person encounters multiple people who disagree, and applies conciliationism serially, the procedure violates commutativity.
 The order that the person encounters the other people affects her resultant doxastic state.